Enjoy Christmas Drinks without Piling on the Pounds

 By Dietitian Juliette Kellow BSc RD

-With numerous parties, lunches, nights out and evenings in with family and friends, it's easy to consume vast amounts of alcohol during the festive season.
-But while plenty of booze will help social events go with a swing, it won't do much to keep your waistline in shape.
+It's easy to consume vast amounts of alcohol during the festive season.
+But while plenty of booze will help your celebrations go with a swing, especially after the year we've had, it won't do much to keep your waistline in shape.
 It's fine to enjoy a drink - just remember to choose sensibly and follow these tips.

 - It's a favourite trick, but mix white wine with soda water or diet lemonade to make it last twice as long and half the calories.
 If you can't bear to dilute it, opt for a dry white or red wine as these contain fewer calories than sweeter wines.
 Half a bottle of red or dry white wine contains around 250 calories!
 You have been warned.